oluwatimilehin/cryptoconverter/README.md

 This repository contains an Android application for converting between cryptocurrency and some of the major world currencies.  [apk](https://drive.google.com/open?id=1yrS6j736p9nLUrxtIf1In9FEbm6uVla2)

 It implements MVP architecture and makes use of RxJava and Google's Room architecture component.
+It also contains tests(unit and instrumentation) written for some of the app's components.

 Data is gotten from the Cryptocompare API.

 A user can create a card to convert from cryptocurrency to another currency anytime after the conversion rates have been saved to the database the first time.